liuhoward/teaching/business_intelligence/MIS587_data_warehouse_example1.md

 **Note:** Put these screenshots in MS word and save it as pdf for submission.

-1. Results of successfull execution in Visual Studion in Step 28 like the following (areas labelled in yellow must be included in your screenshot):
+1. Results of successful execution in Visual Studio in Step 28 like the following (areas labeled in yellow must be included in your screenshot):
 ![1582073888490](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582073888490.png)

-2. Top rows of Fact table in Northwind_DW in step 29 ((areas labelled in yellow must be included in your screenshot):
+2. Top rows of `Fact table` in `Northwind_DW` in step 29 (areas labeled in yellow must be included in your screenshot):

 ![1582073678934](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582073678934.png)